 Could you ever resist a mini pot pie?
 I don’t think so.
 (I know I can’t).

-I LOVE this new coconut milk – it’s so thick, creamy, and rich.
-It really works wonderfully well in sauces, soups, and desserts.
+Full fat coconut milk is so great for making sauces and soups.
+It’s thick, creamy, and rich, and it really works wonderfully well in sauces, soups, and desserts.

 Individual Vegan Pot Pies.